will-the-g/CPSC_298_LLM/lectures/lecture03.md

 Each of these semantic frameworks can complement the others, providing a multi-faceted understanding that LLMs can exploit to offer precise and context-aware coding assistance.

-The only programming languages that have almost complete formal specification are: Haskell, OCaml, Rholang, and Coq.
-Ada, Spark, and F* are also nearly fully specified.
+The only programming languages that have almost complete formal specification are: Ada, Standard ML, and Scheme.
+Haskell, OCaml, Rholang, Spark, and F* are also on track to full formal specifation.
+This is important in the context of correct by construction coding techniques to be used with AI.

 5. Coding Assistance Future Directions